-- □ Keep dirt or debris from collecting under or around your gas meter to prevent corrosion and leaks. - □ Keep shrubs and vegetation at least 2 feet away from the meter to allow our crews access. - □ Clear away snow and ice from the meter during winter months. - □ Make sure no objects are placed on or against the meter.
+- □ Keep dirt or debris from collecting under or around your gas meter to prevent corrosion and leaks. - □ Carefully clear away snow and ice from the meter during winter months, being careful not to damage the components. - □ Make sure no objects are placed on or against the meter.
 (No animals should be tied to it either.) - □ Make sure your meter is protected from possible vehicle collisions. - □ Call 811 at least two full business days before you dig to have underground utilities marked. - □ Call Avista before you or a professional attempt to unblock a sewer drain. - □ Identify the gas valve on your gas meter in the event you need to shut off your natural gas during a major emergency.
 (Make sure you keep a large enough wrench at home.)